bitrix24/b24restdocs/api-reference/landing/template/landing-template-set-site-ref.md

 >
 > Who can execute the method: any user

-The method `landing.template.setSiteRef` sets the included areas for the site within a specific template (the site or page must already be linked to the template via the TPL_ID field).
+The method `landing.template.setSiteRef` sets included areas for the site within a specific template (the site or page must already be linked to the template via the TPL_ID field).
 It will return *true* on success or an error.

 ## Parameters